pytask-dev/pytask/docs/source/how_to_guides/portability.md

 ## Legacy SQLite

 SQLite is the old state format.
 It is used only when no lockfile exists, and the lockfile is written during that run.
-Subsequent runs rely on the lockfile.
+Subsequent runs rely on the lockfile and do not update database state.